We had a wonderful house sitting assignment that allowed us to become immersed in Island Life. “Oh what lovely pets and kind owners”.

 We are committed to providing the best house/ pet sitting experience possible.

 Doug is from Niagara Falls, Ontario and Johanne from Montréal, Quebec.
-After many diverse adventures and experiences we came together in 2011 and continued to live out our dreams in beautiful British Columbia, Canada.
+After many diverse adventures and experiences we found each other in 2011 and continued to live out our dreams in beautiful British Columbia, Canada.

 On February 6th, 2016 we sealed our love in marriage, and set upon our new path together.